 "Associated accounts" Refers to an account with the same prescribed business where any of the principals are connected with an account in the same group or structure.

 "Account activity" An estimate of the total flow of funds in and out of the account should be provided.
 An estimated maximum account turnover should also be provided.
 For a trading operation, the scale and volume of transactions should be explained.

-"Bearer shares" Should bearer shares be subsequently issued (after the opening of the account) such that the "Yes" box needs ticking in IC2, an updated form should be supplied to the accepting financial services business without delay.
-"Certified copy" An officer or authorised signatory of a regulated financial services business or prescribed business will be an acceptable certifier.
+"Bearer shares" Should bearer shares be subsequently issued (after the opening of the account) such that the "Yes" box needs ticking in IC2, an updated form should be supplied to the accepting prescribed business without delay.

+"Certified copy" An officer or authorised signatory of a regulated financial services business will be an acceptable certifier.
 An acceptable "certified copy" document should be an accurate and complete copy of the original such that the certifier will sign and date the copy document printing his position, capacity and company name.

 "Introducer" Is an Appendix C business.

 "Nature of activities or purpose and intended nature of business relationship" A sufficient description should be provided to enable the accepting prescribed business to properly categorise the underlying nature of the arrangements.
-If the activity is of a commercial nature, then additional information may be required. "РЕР" Politically exposed person as defined in the Handbook for Financial Services Businesses on Countering Financial Crime and Terrorist Financing and the Handbook for Legal Professionals, Accountants and Estate Agents on Countering Financial Crime and Terrorist Financing.
+If the activity is of commercial nature, then additional information may be required.

+"PEP" Politically exposed person as defined in the Handbook.

 "Principal" Includes any person or other entity that has or is likely to receive a benefit in the foreseeable future or who the Introducer customarily treats as having an economic interest.

-"Role" This might include, for example, a beneficial owner, a shareholder, beneficiary, settlor, partner, etc. "Signatory" The Introducer's Certificate will need to be signed or initialled (where appropriate) in line with the Introducer's current mandate/authorised signatory list held with the accepting prescribed business.
+"Role" This might include, for example, a beneficial owner, a shareholder, beneficiary, settlor, partner, etc.

+"Signatory" The Introducer's Certificate will need to be signed or initialled (where appropriate) in line with the Introducer's current mandate/authorised signatory list held with the accepting prescribed business.

 "Source of wealth" The origins of the wealth of the principal/s (and over what period) should be identified.

 Generally, simple one word answers will be unacceptable, for example, "income", "dividends", "Bill Smith", or "work".
-A brief description to give a fuller picture is expected, for example, "sale of UK private company in 1997", "life time savings of settlor who was a doctor", "inheritance from parents' UK estate" and "UK property development over the last 10 years".
-"Trading" Implies commercial activity which may include a business, invoicing or re-invoicing operations.
+A brief description to give a fuller picture is expected, for example, "sale of UK private company in 1997", "life time savings of settler who was a doctor", "inheritance from parents' UK estate" and "UK property development over the last operations.
 For clarity, a "trading company" does not include a personal service/employment company.

+10 years".

+"Trading" Implies commercial activity which may include a business, invoicing or re-invoicing